skybrush-io/flockwave-spec/doc/protocol/types.md

 ## `DeviceClass`

-Enumeration type that describes the possible classes (i.e. types) of devices ina  device tree.
+Enumeration type that describes the possible classes (i.e. types) of devices in a device tree.
 Device classes may be used by user interfaces talking to a Flockwave server to provide some feedback to the user about the type of a device (e.g., it could show batteries with a different icon).
 Currently the following values are registered:

 `accelerometer`
 : The device is an accelerometer.

+`actuator`
+: The device is a generic actuator that cannot be categorised more precisely into any of the other classes.

 `altimeter`
 : The device is an altimeter (e.g., pressure sensor, radar altimeter, sonic altimeter).